ITRS-Group/cordial/gdna/README.md

 ### Using Docker Compose

 > [!NOTE]
 > GDNA has been built and tested using `docker-ce` version 26.1.4 on amd64 architecture Linux using Debian and Ubuntu distributions.
-We intend to also test using other version of docker as well as `podman`, but these will be confirmed in future releases.
+We intend to also test using other version of docker as well as `podman`, which will be detailed in future releases.

-Create a `docker-compose.yml` file using the template below and edit, changing at minimum the `LICDHOST` to the name of the server running the first `licd` process.
+First, create a `docker-compose.yml` file using the template below and edit, changing at minimum the `LICDHOST` to the name of the server running the first `licd` process.
+Add other license daemons here too.

 ```yaml
 name: gdna